johnklee/CRFPrac/README.md

 CRFPrac
 =======

-IR Project in CRF model
+IR Project in CRF model for NLP Lab use only.